LakshyaKhatri/Assistant/README.md

   * Choose the option for whatever editing you need and press enter.
   * Perform the edting.

+> *__Note:__*
-*__Note:__ Do not add any punctuation markes at the end of the commands.
+> 1. *Do not add any punctuation markes at the end of the orders.
 Assistant will automatically handle them.*
+> 2. *You need to add punctuations marks in the respnses for explaining proper expressions to the Assistant for speaking.*

 **Math Opearions:**
 All the steps are same but instead of `createCommandFile.exe` use `mathCommandFile.exe`  and in linux use `./mathCommandFile` instead of `./createCommandFile`.

 **Advanced Operations:**
 Advance operaions include playing music and telling dates.
 You can add keywords for trigerring your advance commands and then edit the respond in `AdvanceCommandFile.cpp`.

 ## Contribution
 You can for the repository and make any changes you want.
+I would love to see the changes 🧡.

 -----------------------------------------------------------